lab272/semtex_varkinvis/README.md

 of modules (try "module avail").
 Otherwise you may have to install BLAS/LAPACK libraries with whatever package tool exists on the machine, or in the worst case by compiling and installing these for yourself.
-If you are using OSX, you will need to install Xcode, the Xcode command-line tools, and install a Fortran compiler either as a stand-alone package or by installing the gnu compiler suite using one of fink, homebrew or macports.
+If you are using OS X, you will need to install Xcode, the Xcode command-line tools, and install a Fortran compiler either as a stand-alone package or by installing the gnu compiler suite using one of fink, homebrew or macports.